Saving Abel

-Saving Abel is an American rock band from Corinth, Mississippi, founded in 2004 by Jared Weeks and Jason Null.
+Saving Abel is an American rock band from Corinth, Mississippi, founded in 2004 by Jason Null and Jared Weeks.
 The band is named after the biblical story of Cain and Abel, in which a man named Cain kills his brother Abel.
-Band member Jason Null thought up the band title saying "I Googled the story of Cain and Abel and found a line about 'there was no saving Abel,' which just jumped out at me."
+Band member Jason Null thought up the band title saying "I Googled the story of Cain and Abel and found a line about 'there was no saving Abel', which just jumped out at me".

-Lead singer Jared Weeks left the band at the end of 2013 to pursue a solo career, but returned in 2021, replacing Scott Austin.

 History

-Lead singer Jared Weeks and lead guitarist Jason Null began forming Saving Abel in the small town of Corinth, Mississippi in 2004.
+Lead guitarist Jason Null and lead singer Jared Weeks began forming Saving Abel in the small town of Corinth, Mississippi, in 2004.
 Weeks was learning to play the guitar at his best friend's house and Null, who was in a competing rock band in the same town, walked in to rehearse, hit it off, and several days later were writing songs together.
 Early in 2005, their songs caught the ear of noted producer Skidd Mills, who brought the two into his 747 Studio in Memphis, Tennessee to record some of the songs.

 The band gradually came together with the addition of rhythm guitarist Scott Bartlett, bassist Daniel Dwight, and drummer Blake Dixon.
 Weeks would throw demo CDs onto the stages of bigger bands that toured through Corinth.
 After shopping the album around for almost a year, and a member change as original bassist Daniel Dwight left the group, they picked up bassist and long time friend Eric Taylor.

-"Addicted" was heard by former Virgin A&R consultant Scott Frazier, President of Overtone Music Group.
-Scott e-mailed the song to CEO of Virgin Music Company Jason Flom who liked what he heard and sent Kim Stephens to watch the band perform in Jackson, Tennessee.
+"Addicted" was first played on Memphis radio station, WMFS, where program director, Rob Cressman featured the song in regular rotation based on its strong local appeal.
+"Addicted" was then heard by a Virgin A&R consultant, who e-mailed the song to CEO of Virgin Music Company Jason Flom.
+Flom liked what he heard and sent Kim Stephens to watch the band perform in Jackson, Tennessee.
 "Addicted" was released in March 2008 as a single followed by their major label debut, Saving Abel, on March 11, 2008.
 "Addicted", which rose to No. 2 on the Billboard Mainstream Rock Songs chart.
 On January 15, 2009, the album peaked at No. 49 on the Billboard 200.
 The album received the certification of Gold in the week of March 16, 2009, because of the lead single.

 In mid-2009, the band embarked on a tour with Canadian rock band Nickelback during their Dark Horse Tour, along with Hinder and Papa Roach, bringing the band through Live Nation outdoor amphitheaters.
 In April 2009, the band struck down allegations that there was a rivalry with fellow tour-mates Hinder.

 Virgin released the Saving Abel EP, 18 Days Tour, on April 7, 2009, that contained an acoustic version of the song "18 Days" along with two new songs.
 In the latter part of 2009, Saving Abel headlined a U.S. tour with the bands Red, Pop Evil and Taddy Porter in supporting slots.